 He currently invoices customers monthly, but finds only a limited number actually pay their invoices quickly with most paying after 40 to 45 days, which is creating the cash flow issues.
 After looking at all the options available to him, Rick decides to bypass the traditional loan route and try invoice factoring to meet his cash flow needs and cover his operating expenses and maintenance costs. .
 Invoice factoring allows businesses like Rick’s to essentially sell unpaid client invoices to access the cash needed for short-term finances with low fees and without the need for a traditional loan.
 Invoice factoring will help Rick keep his reefer freight fleet running by meeting his cash flow issues.
 It will also provide some breathing room for him to grow his clientele.

-With ongoing invoice factoring, Rick has been able to meet payroll easily, cover fuel costs, and keep his fleet of trucks well-maintained.
+With ongoing invoice factoring, Rick has been able to meet payroll easily.
+He can also cover fuel costs and keep his fleet of trucks well-maintained.
 After a year, he has also been able to add 10 new annual contracts with more in the works.
-Rick is able to choose the level of invoice factoring needed at any given time to make ends meet when his slower paying clients create challenges for his company.
-Not only has invoice factoring kept Rick’s cash flow issues from effecting his company growth, but without the burden of a traditional loan, it has allowed Rick to add an additional driver to his fleet with the prospect of another driver to be added soon.
+Rick is able to choose the level of invoice factoring needed at any given time.
+This helps him make ends meet when his slower paying clients create challenges for his company.
+Not only has invoice factoring kept Rick’s cash flow issues from affecting his company growth, but it has also allowed Rick to add an additional driver to his fleet.
+This comes without the burden of a traditional loan, and there is the prospect of another driver being added soon.

 What’s New